cyberklezmer/conference24/content/social-programme/_index.md

 +++
 title = "Social Programme"
 sort_by = "weight"
-template = "section.html"
+template = "registration.html"
 page_template = "page.html"
 +++

-The social programme includes a Conference Dinner, commented excorsions a hopefully a concert, held on the first day.
+The social programme includes a Conference Dinner, commented excorsions and a concert, held on the first day.